PacktPublishing/Test-Driven-Development-in-Go/RUN_BOOKSWAP_LOCALLY.md

 ```
 $ LONG=true go test ./... -v
 ```

+**Note:** The command above will only work on `CMD` terminals.
+You can alternatively set the `LONG=true` environment variable in your terminal and then run the `go test` command on its own.

 ## Postman collection
 For your convenience, a [Postman](https://www.postman.com/downloads/) collection with requests for the BookSwap application has been provided.
 See `BookSwap.postman_collection.json`.
 This file can then be used to [import the collection into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).